TechnologyBrewery/habushu/examples/uv/habushu-uv-pytest/README.md

 [[Return to Examples Documentation]](../../README.md)

-# Use pytest with uv
+# Test with pytest

-This project demonstrates how to use pytest with uv
+This project demonstrates how to test with pytest

 ## Project Structure